Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \subsubsection{Alignment}

 Up to this point, we have treated polarization solely based on the one-dimensional opinion distribution $P(x)$.
-This description overlooks further phenomena of polarization that can arise when opinions become aligned with other salient entities of the system.
-For instance, opinions on one issue can be correlated to opinions on another issue in multidimensional opinion spaces (issue alignment), \cite{baldassarri_partisans_2008,kozlowski_issue_2021}, or individuals' opinions can be aligned with the opinions of their neighbors in the social network, which gives rise to echo chambers \cite{sunstein_republiccom_2009,cinelli_echo_2021}.
+This description is unable to describe further phenomena of polarization that can arise when opinions become aligned with other salient entities of the system.
+For instance, opinions on one issue can be correlated to opinions on another topic in multidimensional opinion spaces (issue alignment), \cite{baldassarri_partisans_2008,kozlowski_issue_2021}, or individuals' opinions can be aligned with the opinions of their neighbors in the social network, which gives rise to echo chambers \cite{sunstein_republiccom_2009,cinelli_echo_2021}.

 \paragraph{Constraint principle.} The constraint principle \cite{dimaggio_have_1996} of polarization quantifies polarization as high when the opinion of an individual on one issue is highly predictive of their opinions on other dimensions.
 Maximal constraint occurs when the multi-dimensional opinions of individuals align along one direction in the multi-dimensional opinion space.
-Other terms for this aspect of polarization are \emph{issue alignment} \cite{baldassarri_partisans_2008, baumann_emergence_2021} and attitude consolidation \cite{dellaposta_pluralistic_2020}. \emph{Hyperpolarization} has been defined as the appearance of issue alignment together with extremeness of opinions \cite{schweighofer_raising_2024}, as shown in \fref{fig:polarization2}.
+Other terms for this aspect of polarization are \emph{issue alignment} \cite{baldassarri_partisans_2008, baumann_emergence_2021} and attitude consolidation \cite{dellaposta_pluralistic_2020}. \emph{Hyperpolarization} has been defined as the appearance of issue alignment together with extremeness of opinions \cite{schweighofer_raising_2024}, as shown in the right panel of \fref{fig:polarization2}.

 \paragraph{Consolidation principle.}